 - 4 or 5 fresh basil leaves chopped – plus more for garnish

 - 1 cup shredded melting cheese – i.e gouda, swiss, Monterey Jack

 - Prepare the onions.
 Slice each onion in half, longways tip to root.
 Remove the outer paper-like skin then remove all but 3 or 4 layers from the inside of the onion, leaving a bowl shape.
 Repeat with the remaining onions.
 Save the inside for another purpose.

 - Prepare the filling.
-In a deep skillet, begin by sautéing the sausage.
-When the sausage is halfway cooked add in the garlic and cook 2 minutes.
+In a deep skillet, begin by browning the sausage.
+When the sausage is halfway cooked add in the garlic and red pepper flake (if using) cook 2 minutes.
 Then add in the tomatoes and cook another 5-8 minutes season with pepper, lastly add in the diced mushrooms.
 Once everything is cooked down and sautéd, taste and season with salt and pepper if needed.
 Note – the sausage has a lot of seasoning so go easy on the salt until you have tasted it.
 Stir in the basil and cashews, if using.

 - Carefully remove the baking dish from the oven.
 Load up the sausage mixture into each onion.
 Top with shredded cheese.
 Bake another 15 – 30 minutes depending on how firm or soft you like the onion.

 Keywords: onions, sausage, spicy, mushrooms, unique recipe